 Article 7 - (Right of access to personal data and other rights)

-1. You have the right to obtain confirmation of the existence or otherwise of personal data concerning you, even if it has not yet been recorded, and its communication in intelligible form.
+1. The interested party has the right to obtain confirmation of the existence or non-existence of personal data concerning him/her, even if not yet registered, and their communication in an intelligible form.

-(a) the origin of the personal data;
+(a) of the origin of personal data;

-d) the identification details of the owner, the persons responsible and the representative appointed pursuant to Article 5(2);
+(d) of the identification details of the owner, managers and designated representative under Article 5 paragraph 2;

-e) the entities or categories of entity to whom or which the personal data may be communicated and who or which may get to know said data in their capacity as designated representative(s) in the State's territory, data processor(s) or person(s) in charge of the processing.
+e) of the subjects or categories of subjects to whom the personal data may be communicated or who may become aware of them in their capacity as designated representative in the territory of the State, managers or appointees.

 4. The data subject has the right to object, in whole or in part:

-b) the processing of personal data concerning him/her for the purpose of sending advertising or direct sales material or for carrying out market research or commercial communication.
+b) to the processing of personal data concerning him/her for the purpose of sending advertising or direct sales material or for carrying out market research or commercial communication.

 Cookie Policy